paris-saclay-cds/ramp-board/doc/workers.rst

 - click 'Next'
 - review your pipeline and press 'Create pipeline'

 Congratulations!
 You have just created a pipeline for your ramp event.
+Let's now create an image and make sure that everything works as expected.

-Now, to create an image select your pipeline and from 'Actions' select 'Run pipeline'.
+To create an image select your pipeline and from 'Actions' select 'Run pipeline'.
 You can also select 'View details' to follow creation of the pipeline.
 Relax, it might take a while.

+In case you run into errors and there is a failure when running your pipeline you can search for logs on cloudwatch to view more precisely what has happened.

-Once your pipeline is successfully created you can search for 'EC2'.
+Once your pipeline is successfully created you search for 'EC2'.
 There, in the menu on your left-hand side you will find 'AMIs' tab.
 Click on it.

 There, you should be able to find all your available images, also the one just created if successful.
 Note that if you run the same pipeline next time the new AMI will appear with the same name but of different version.
-Ramp always searches for the newest version of the image as long as you specify the correct base name in the config.yml file.
+Ramp always searches for the newest version of the image (as long as you specify the correct base name in the config.yml file).
 The advantage of this is that when you are running the pipeline, you are loading the latest version of your github starting kit.